-- Special Processing Victims of Sexual Assault: - -- DAF service members who made an unrestricted report of sexual assault and who are within one year of final disposition of their sexual assault allegation may request a general officer to review the circumstances of and grounds for any recommendation of their involuntary separation from the DAF - --- The general officer review is conducted by the General Court-Martial Convening Authority (GCMCA) or, if the GCMCA is not a general officer, the first general officer in the member's chain of command - --- An enlisted member entitled to GCMCA review must be notified of this right in the separation notification memorandum - --- The member must submit his or her request for GCMCA review in writing.
-In this request, the member must affirmatively assert that he or she believes the pending discharge action was initiated in retaliation for making a report of sexual assault. - --- A member who submits a timely request to the GCMCA may not be separated until the GCMCA conducting the review concurs with the circumstances of and grounds for the involuntary separation - Special Processing Post-Traumatic Stress Disorder or Traumatic Brain Injury: - -- All enlisted DAF service members being recommended for involuntary separation who have deployed overseas in support of a contingency operation or were sexually assaulted during the previous 24 months and have been diagnosed with or reasonably assert post-traumatic stress disorder (PTSD) or traumatic brain injury (TBI) must receive a medical examination.
+- Special Processing - Victims of Sexual Assault:

+- -- DAF service members who made an unrestricted report of sexual assault and who are within one year of final disposition of their sexual assault allegation may request a general officer to review the circumstances of and grounds for any recommendation of their involuntary separation from the DAF - --- The general officer review is conducted by the General Court-Martial Convening Authority (GCMCA), or if the GCMCA is not a general officer, the first general officer in the member's chain of command - --- An enlisted member entitled to GCMCA review must be notified of this right in the separation notification memorandum - --- The member must submit his/her request for GCMCA review in writing.
+In this request, the member must affirmatively assert that he/she believes the pending discharge action was initiated in retaliation for making a report of sexual assault. - --- A member who submits a timely request to the GCMCA may not be separated until the GCMCA conducting the review concurs with the circumstances of and grounds for the involuntary separation

+- Special Processing - PTSD or TBI:

+- -- All enlisted DAF service members being recommended for involuntary separation who have deployed overseas in support of a contingency operation or were sexually assaulted during the previous 24 months and have been diagnosed with or reasonably assert PTSD or TBI must receive a medical examination.
 The medical examination must assess whether the effects of PTSD or TBI constitute matters in extenuation that relate to the basis for involuntary administrative separation.
 The medical examination is required if the member: - --- Is being administratively separated under a characterization that is not either Honorable or Under Honorable Conditions (General); - --- Was deployed overseas to a contingency operation or sexually assaulted during the previous 24 months; - --- Has been diagnosed by a physician, clinical psychologist, psychiatrist, licensed clinical social worker, or psychiatric advanced practice registered nurse as experiencing PTSD or TBI, or reasonably alleges the influence of PTSD or TBI based on deployed service to a contingency operation or a sexual assault that occurred during the previous 24 months; AND - --- Is not being separated under a sentence of court-martial, or other proceeding conducted pursuant to the Uniform Code of Military Justice (UCMJ).

-- -- Members diagnosed with or reasonably asserting PTSD or TBI will not be separated until the result of the medical examination has been reviewed by appropriate authorities responsible for evaluating, reviewing, and approving the separation action, to include (if applicable): the initiating commander, administrative discharge board, convening authorities, separation authority, Air Force Review Board, and/or the Secretary of the Air Force (SecAF) - Completion of Enlisted Performance Report (EPR)/Letter of Evaluation (LOE): Refer to DAFI 36-2406, Officer and Enlisted Evaluations System for specific criteria on whether an EPR or LOE in connection with involuntary separation is needed
+- -- Members diagnosed with or reasonably asserting PTSD or TBI will not be separated until the result of the medical examination has been reviewed by appropriate authorities responsible for evaluating, reviewing, and approving the separation action, to include (if applicable): the initiating commander, administrative discharge board, convening authorities, separation authority, Air Force Review Board, and/or the Secretary of the Air Force (SecAF) - Completion of Enlisted Performance Brief (EPB)/Letter of Evaluation (LOE): Refer to AFI 36-2406, Officer and Enlisted Evaluations System, for specific criteria on whether an EPB or LOE in connection with involuntary separation is needed